-Instead, start with a training routine that includes shorts amount of low intensity running and walking, or what’s known as the walk/run method.
+Instead, start with a training routine that includes a short amount of low-intensity running and walking, or what’s known as the walk/run method.

 The method involves opting for a simple training strategy that mixes a low-effort jogging interval with walking breaks.
 Olympian and Marathoner Jeff Galloway is credited with creating this method.

 This primes your body for more distance and speed without increasing the risk of injury or burnout.

 Following a 10-minute brisk walk warm-up, jog slowly for 20 to 30 seconds, then walk for one to two minutes to recover.
 Repeat the cycle for 15 to 20 minutes, then end it with a 5-minute walk as a cool-down.

 Don’t be ashamed to take longer walk breaks so you can fully recover before running again.
 Staying within your comfort level is what’s most important.